BigWhaleLabs/ens-store/README.md

-# Ens-Store
+# Stores

-ENS Store that could fetch ENS names.
+Diffrent stores used accross BWL projects.
 The list of the most up-to-date NPM packages can be found at [npmjs.com/org/big-whale-labs](https://www.npmjs.com/org/big-whale-labs).

 ## Local launch